Supreme Court rules ex-presidents have broad immunity, dimming chance of a pre-election Trump trial - KESQ

 Trump is also “at least presumptively immune” from allegations that he tried to pressure Vice President Mike Pence to reject certification of Democrat Joe Biden's electoral vote win on Jan.
 6, 2021.
 Prosecutors can try to make the case that Trump's pressure on Pence still can be part of the case against him, Roberts wrote.

+Under Monday's decision, a former president could be prosecuted for accepting a bribe, but prosecutors could not mention the official act, the appointment, in their case.

+Justice Amy Coney Barrett, who joined the rest of Roberts' opinion, parted company on this point.
+“The Constitution does not require blinding juries to the circumstances surrounding conduct for which Presidents can be held liable,” Barrett wrote.

-That work will fall to U.S. District Judge Tanya Chutkan, who would preside over Trump’s trial.
+The work of figuring out how to proceed will fall to U.S. District Judge Tanya Chutkan, who would preside over Trump's trial.

 Trump still could face a trial, said Notre Dame law professor Derek Muller.
 “But the fact remains that it is almost impossible to happen before the election."